- About Us

 - Produce and submit written material for publishing in the IDentification News and the Journal of Forensic Identification.

 - Provide an on-line forum for the law enforcement forensic community to discuss biometric related issues.

 - Encourage broad international participation from practitioners, researchers, vendors, consultants, the legal community, and other interested parties both on-line and at meetings of the full IAI, the subcommittee, and the various IAI Divisions.

 Members continue to routinely participate in their primary disciplines and interests for which they joined the IAI.
 This subcommittee will provide cross fertilization of how emerging biometric technologies and techniques might be applicable in those domains.
 This integration is healthy and promotes better understanding and cooperation among IAI members.
-Some members volunteer to serve on the Biometric Information Systems Subcommittee to assist in the sharing of information and coordination of biometric-related presentations at IAI conferences.
+Some members volunteer to serve on the Biometric Information Services Subcommittee to assist in the sharing of information and coordination of biometric-related presentations at IAI conferences.

 4. Is Biometric recognized and accredited as a discipline?

 5. What certification is available for examiners in the Biometrics discipline?

 6. What are some related web links to learn more about Biometrics?
 (This listing is in no particular order.
 Some are IAI and government web sites while others are standards bodies or commercial services – none are vendors of biometric products.)

 |European Association for Biometrics||http://www.eab.org|